Yuelioi/docs-v3/Ue/blueprint/en/Movie Render Pipeline/Find or Get Default Setting for Shot.md

 ---
-display_name: Find or Get Default Setting for Shot
+title: Find or Get Default Setting for Shot
 order: 18
 ---
 ## Navigation